 Disembark this morning in San Jose del Cabo and transfer to the airport for flights home.

 Certified Photo Instructor:

-Accommodations; meals and non-alcoholic beverages aboard ship; shore excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks and snorkeling equipment; taxes and service charges; services of your expedition staff.
+Accommodations aboard ship; meals and non-alcoholic beverages aboard ship; shore excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks and snorkeling equipment; taxes and service charges; services of your expedition staff.
 Subject to change without notice.

 Air transportation; passport, visa, and immigration fees; baggage/accident/travel protection plan; personal items such as alcoholic beverages, email, laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.